jremington/newTC1/README.md

 I've recently spent some time experimenting with a setup very similar to the RaspberryShake (same 4.5 Hz geophone, SeismicStream 24bit, 25 - 100 SPS ADC module), and have examined data sets available to the public from RaspberryShake stations.

-I am very disappointed in their performance.
+I am disappointed in their performance.
 I have concluded that without great care in filtering the data, the RaspberryShake is **not an improvement** over DIY TC-1-like seismometers, at least in very quiet locations like mine.
 The extra resolution, higher bandwidth and sensitivity of the geophone and 24 bit ADC appear to result mostly in additional noise, actually reducing the signal to noise ratio (SNR) for low frequency signals from distant earthquakes.

 I'm not the first to comment on this, for example see this summary at: https://soylentnews.org/submit.pl?op=viewsub&subid=64699
 The author's solution was a DIY swinging boom seismometer with very low frequency response: https://spectrum.ieee.org/build-a-better-diy-seismometer